-- 2. A person of good repute in public life; - 3.
-Not served sentences on a criminal case involving moral turpitude; - 4.
-Not blacklisted by banks and financial institutions for defaulting on loans; and - 5.
-Should not have been declared a bankrupt person.
+- 1. A person of good repute in public life; - 2.
+Above 35 years of age;

+- Not served sentences on a criminal case involving moral turpitude; - Not blacklisted by banks and financial institutions for defaulting on loans; and - 5.
+Should not have been declared/listed a bankrupt person.

-Other terms and conditions go as per the provisions mentioned in the Rules Relating to Honorary Consuls, 2039 B.S.
-(1982 A.D.), as amended as well as VCCR.
+Other terms and conditions will be applicable as per the provisions mentioned in the Rules Relating to Honorary Consuls, 2039 B.S.
+(1982 A.D.), as amended as well as, VCCR.